-We have seen in many cases opportunities to save tax or improve profits missed, or at best, the benefits are achieved 6 –12 months too late due to historic accounts reporting.
+We have seen many cases of missed opportunities to save tax or improve profits, or at best, the benefits are achieved 6 –12 months too late due to historic accounts reporting.

-We saw a client recently who saved a whopping £200,000 in tax through having up to date information that we had access to
+We saw a client recently who saved a whopping £200,000 in tax, simply through having up-to-date information that we had access to!

 Automation and saving money

 We had a client who was paying £450 a month for 3 days of bookkeeping (using manual keystrokes and traditional software).
-With the implementation of Xero, our preferred Cloud Accounting platform,this was reduced to half a day, saving £4,500 for the year.
+With the implementation of Xero (our preferred Cloud Accounting platform), this was reduced to half of that for a day, saving £4,500 for the year.